What is Seborrheic Dermatitis?

 People with SD also tend to have larger populations of the yeast Candida albicans in their bodies.
 Their immune systems may react similarly to both Malassezia and Candida.
 Significantly, antifungal medications improve SD in some people (x).

 In addition to yeast, people with SD often have high numbers of the infectious, toxin-producing Staphylococcus aureus bacteria on their skin.
-This may, along with Malassezia, play a role in the development of SD (x).
+This may, along with Malassezia, play a role in the development of seborrheic dermatitis (x).

 - Hormones and genes (x)